palmbyrosiadev/red-compiler/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Considering the state this was developed in, there will likely be bugs and if there are please do report them with a PR.
+Considering the state this was developed in, there will likely be bugs and if there are please do report them on github.

 ## License